hashicorp/vault/website/source/guides/operations/reference-architecture.html.md

 Consul can provide load balancing capabilities, but it requires that any Vault clients are Consul aware.
 This means that a client can either utilize Consul DNS or API interfaces to resolve the active Vault node.
 A client might access Vault via a URL like the following: `http://active.vault.service.consul:8200`

-This would rely upon the operating system DNS resolution system being used, and the request could be forwarded to Consul for the actual IP address response.
+This relies upon the operating system DNS resolution system, and the request could be forwarded to Consul for the actual IP address response.
 The operation can be completely transparent to legacy applications and would operate just as a typical DNS resolution operation.